4 Days In Nashville: Trip Itinerary and Visitor’s Guide

 There were a few activities that we had considered visiting during our trip to Nashville, but just couldn’t fit into our itinerary.
 If you have more than just 4 days in Nashville, or aren’t interested in one of the activities mentioned above, you could possibly do one of these activities instead.

-All of the above mentioned attractions are options for the Nashville Sightseeing Pass.
+Marked items (*) are options for the Nashville Sightseeing Pass.

 Getting Around in Nashville